SoftwareHeritage/swhapguide/SWHAP@Paris.md

 (Polynomial System Solver) and later became the basis for the Java GC and the Oak GC [\[7\]](https://www.zotero.org/google-docs/?tVCOZn).

-The process was updated based on thd work done by Software Heritage on the source code of Amaya, a web browser and editor.
+The process was updated based on the work done by Software Heritage on the source code of Amaya, a web browser and editor.
 Some screenshots might thus feature indifferently CMM or Amaya.